Key Stage 4

 PE – 4 lessons per fortnight in Year 10; 3 lessons per fortnight in Year 11.
 Non-examined.

-BV – 1 lesson per fortnight.
+Beliefs and Values – 1 lesson per fortnight.
 Non-examined.
 A discussion-based approach to key themes from the personal, social and health education curriculum.

 Students have access to a wide range of additional GCSE or vocational qualifications based on their interests and future aspirations.
 We place students into one of three pathways – A, B, or C - to help guide them towards studying an appropriate number of GCSEs.
 Please note that the pathways model is only a guide for individual students: where a student wishes to study according to a different pathway, accommodation can usually be made to suit a particular aspiration or interest in a subject.